dev-rahman/AD_Benchmark_MIMII/README.md

 - **Recall**
 - **F1-score**

-Per‑model confusion matrices (TN, FP, FN, TP) and thresholds are stored in the CSV files under `results/`.[file:36][file:37][file:38]
+Per‑model confusion matrices (TN, FP, FN, TP) and thresholds are stored in the CSV files under `results/`.
 These metrics are used directly in the tables and analysis sections of the paper.

 ---

 ## 10. Results

 The tables below summarize the main comparison between classical ML and deep learning across machine types.
-Values are taken from the CSV files in `results/` (rounded to 4 decimals where appropriate).[file:36][file:37][file:38]
+Values are taken from the CSV files in `results/` (rounded to 4 decimals where appropriate).

 ### 10.1 Classical vs Deep Learning (main comparison)